lucarossi9/statistical_computation_4/index.md

 | GPLVM            | 0.802       | 0.763      | 0.629      |
 | Cyclum model [1] | 0.793       | 0.779      | 0.593      |

+Table: *Results GPLVM model*

-As we can see, we obtain an improvement in the accuracies for pc3 and H9 datasets.
-Overall the model seems to work even better than the Cyclum.
+As we can see, we obtain an improvement in the accuracies for pc3 and H9 datasets. **Overall the model seems to work even better than the Cyclum**.
 Indeed we gain almost $$0.01$$ of accuracy in the first dataset and $$0.036$$ in H9 dataset even if we loose $$0.16$$ of accuracy in the mb dataset.

 # References
 --------------------------------------------------